opticdev/optic-custom-rules-starter/README.md

 ### Using your rulesets in optic diff and Optic Cloud

-Once you have published your ruleset, you can refer to your uploaded ruleset in local runs and optic cloud by it's identifier (`@org-slug/ruleset-name`).
+Once you have published your ruleset, you can refer to your uploaded ruleset in local runs and optic cloud by it's identifier `@org-slug/ruleset-name` (by default, we identify rulesets in your org).
 You can specify this ruleset in your `optic.dev.yml` file for optic diff running, and specify which rules to run in Optic cloud in the ruleset page on our [app](https://app.useoptic.com).

 ## Customizing your ruleset package